Military Mobility: Background

-The zone was proposed by Commander of United States Army Europe, Lieutenant General Ben Hodges who made some initial headway via NATO, but issues like passport checks and weaknesses in transport links that can't take large military vehicles persisted.
+The zone was proposed by Commander of United States Army Europe, Lieutenant General Ben Hodges who made some initial headway via NATO, but issues like passport checks and weaknesses in transport links that cannot take large military vehicles persisted.
 In 2017 Jeanine Hennis-Plasschaert, Dutch defence minister, proposed a Schengen-inspired agreement for movement as part of the PESCO facility gaining ground as a result of Brexit and geopolitical pressures.

 Military mobility was selected as a PESCO project due to its low cost and relatively little political disagreement on the subject.
 Out of all PESCO projects at launch, nearly all PESCO states will participate in it.
 The agreement is one which is designed to work with both NATO and EU operations, to ensure "units and equipment are in the right place at the right time, regardless of whether they are deployed in an EU or NATO context."

 The European Commission followed up with an Action Plan for Military Mobility in 2018.
 The Action Plan aims to provide a coherent framework for the ongoing and future programmes, projects, initiatives and activities.
 This will allow for a more coordinated EU approach, strengthening solidarity among Member States and improving the EU's added-value.